lana/backend-challenge/README.md

 At this stage, the service shouldn't use any external databases of any kind, but it should be possible to add one easily in the future.

-Using Go, implement a checkout service and its client that fulfils these requirements.
+Implement a checkout service and its client that fulfils these requirements.

 Examples: